Stop Comenity Bank Phone Harassment: End Debt Collection Calls

 Is Comenity Bank charging you late fees?

 Have you ever paid your bill over the phone with a live agent and were still charged a late fee when you were on time?
-If you feel as though Comenity Bank is charging you late fees and you should not be held responsible, then call us now at (877)700-5790.
+If you feel as though they are charging you late fees and you should not be held responsible, then call us now at (877)700-5790.

 Are they calling you many times per day?
-If you are frustrated, then call and speak to one of our intake specialists.
+If so, then call and speak to one of our intake specialists.

 Are you having issues with settling disputes with Comenity?
 If any of these issues are happening, feel free to contact our office now.